armanijohnny/MacProMiniHackintosh/README.md

 ![Image of Pixalated Wallpaper](https://preview.redd.it/vy7d1osodp951.png?width=1912&format=png&auto=webp&s=444be5fcff163627662d7c9ab384baa804b9ed25)
 *(HEIC/Dynamic Wallpaper issue.
 Update 7/20/2020 Issue is now Resolved :-)*

 * **HEIC: [RESOLVED]** Sometimes HEIC Images appears to have issues.
 Big pixalated boxes on the dynamic wallpaper and image preview.
 Likely an issue with 5700XT GPU. **7/19/2020** Finally figured out the issue and how to resolve it.
 I needed to update the BIOS for the PCIE from Auto -> Gen3.
 No more issues with HEIC images.
-In BIOS -> Advanced Mode -> Settings -> PCIe Slot Configuration -> Change from Auto to Gen3 and that's it.
+In BIOS -> Advanced Mode -> Settings -> Miscellaneous -> PCIe Slot Configuration -> Change from Auto to Gen3 and that's it.
 * **Sleep/Wake**: Have not solved for this yet.
 This issue is very likley due to USB configuration.
 I'll try to properly assign the USB ports and see if that works.
 * **System Freeze Sometimes: [RESOLVED]** This is the [Kernal Panic Error](https://pastebin.com/qhKFQh8D) that I am seeing.
 After synching my Apple account, iCloud, Photos, and etc when the system is idle it freezes/crash but does not reboot.
 When I look into the crash logs I see VTDecoderXPCService.
 I think what may be happening is that the system is analysing all the iCloud photos/videos plus the 5700 XT is having some issues there and causes the VTDecoderXPCService kernel panic.
 This seems to happen when the machine starts to go into a low power state before sleep(even though I have sleep turned off) and the MacOS AMD kexts cause a panic.
 I guess it happens in the real [Mac Pro with 5700 XT GPU](https://www.reddit.com/r/macpro/comments/eecm69/mac_pro_2019_kernel_panic_with_5700_xt_installed/).
 Here's another thread about this [issue in real Mac Pro with the 5700 XT](https://forums.macrumors.com/threads/amd-radeon-rx-5700.2189066/page-7).
 Until Catalina or Big Sur adds 5700 XT in their list it might be an on going issue.
 Word has it if you use SMBIOS of iMac19,1 you don't encounter these VTDecoderXPCService kernal panic [Link](https://www.reddit.com/r/hackintosh/comments/f7ixji/yet_another_louqe_ghost_s1_success_story_opencore/) An alternative is to go with an older Radeon GPU like the 580 or Vega.